What are the midterm elections?

 Find out where to go on election day by using Vote.org’s Polling Place Locator so you can be prepared on voting day

 Facts about the midterm elections:

-While 2018 is not a presidential election year, there are many races coming up at the federal, state, and local level including:
+While 2018 was not a presidential election year, there were many races at the federal, state, and local level including: